yenhsunlin/yhblog/pandemic/readme.md

 This is due to `multiprocessing.Pool` map the simulation data with the subroutine `_drawfullout` to each CPU core, for simulation file size is too large, it will consume huge amount of memory and causes the system unstable even crashed.
 Lowering the number of CPU core used in `drawsim_mp` will not fix this problem.

-I hope this memory issue will be fixed in the future by slicing the part of simulation data into each task when they are really needed.
+This could be resolved in the next revision.

 ## Change log